UofS-Pulse-Binfo/Helium-Exporter/README.md

 ## Installation
 1. Install all dependencies (please note to install all dependencies directly related to RAWPHENOTEYPES MODULE)
 2. Install and enable this module as you would any other Drupal Module.
 3. Configure module.
-Link to configuratino page is displayed next to the enabled module in the modules page.
+Link to configuration page is displayed next to the enabled module in the modules page.

 ## Citation
 Helium Pedigree Visualization Framework: Shaw, P.D., Kennedy, J., Graham, M., Milne, I. and Marshall, D.F.
 2014.
 Helium: Visualization of Large Scale Plant Pedigrees.
 BMC Bioinformatics.
 15:259.
 [DOI: 10.1186/1471-2105-15-259](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-15-259)